 f.
 To implement appropriate management of an IHO Capacity Building Fund.

 g.
 To produce and maintain an auditable IHO Capacity Building Management Plan.

+h.
+To support e-learning activities, considering the importance of practical exercises (or face-to- face) aspects required by the nature of hydrography.

 Article 3 – PROCESS